Florida State Seminoles men's basketball

-In the 77 season history of the Seminole basketball program, the Seminoles have won the regular season conference title five times and the conference tournament title four times, including two ACC championships.
+In the 78 season history of the Seminole basketball program, the Seminoles have won the regular season conference title five times and the conference tournament title four times, including two ACC championships.

-Florida State has had 23 All-Americans, 26 players inducted into the Hall of Fame, and 36 players that went on to play in the NBA.
+Florida State has had 23 All-Americans, 26 players inducted into the Hall of Fame, and 37 players that went on to play in the NBA.
 Jeff Sagarin and ESPN listed the program 74th in the college basketball all-time rankings in the 'ESPN College Basketball Encyclopedia'.

-The Seminoles play their home games in the Donald L. Tucker Center on the university's Tallahassee, Florida campus.
-The current head men's basketball coach is Leonard Hamilton, in his twenty-first year.
+The Seminoles play their home games in the Donald L. Tucker Civic Center in downtown Tallahassee, Florida campus.
+The current head men's basketball coach is alumnus Luke Loucks.

 Overview

 The Florida State Seminoles men's team annually plays an eighteen-game conference schedule that is preceded by an out-of-conference schedule against few annual opponents except for Florida.
-Their conference schedule consists of a home-and-home game against two permanent rivals (Miami and Clemson), alternating home-and-home games against the other fourteen ACC teams.
+Their conference schedule consists of a home-and-home game against two permanent rivals (Miami and Clemson), alternating home-and-home games against the other seventeen ACC teams.

 History

-Florida State University has officially fielded a basketball team since 1947, and the Seminoles are currently in their 78th season of play.
+Florida State University has officially fielded a basketball team since 1947.